TanguyLeLoch/blockchain-listener/README.md

 # Condition to be black listed

 -   blacklisting is a manual process only.
 Do a PUT on the contract endpoint.
-Example are available in the postman collection.
+Examples are available in the postman collection.